 Everything looks the same, perhaps it is not.
 Everything looks okay, perhaps it is not.

-How do you tell someone that you are not “okay” and the hustle of being in this role is leading you to a burnout.
+How do you tell someone that you are not “okay” and the hustle of being in this role is leading you to burnout?

 It took me a while to understand my own phase.
 You don’t expect yourself to be in a mental shit.
 Do you?
-And them one find day, you figure out, you aren’t the same.
+And then one fine day, you figure out, you aren’t the same.
 I had to be “honest” to myself to realise this.
 I had to honestly ask myself and the answer was “yes”.

 No break, no interlude, no breather.